Arlen22/TiddlyServer/README.md

 The minimum Node version required is

-TiddlyServer 2.0: Node v6 (this is the minimum required) TiddlyServer 2.1: Node v8 (this is the minimum supported*)
+TiddlyServer 2.0: Node v6
+TiddlyServer 2.1: Node v8

 ## Questions or Comments?
  - Feature requests!
 If you have a feature you would like to see, open an issue and I will see what I can do.
 I see many possibilities with this app, and your requests will show me where to focus next.